louters/cs50x/final_project/README.md

 # HMRC Scale Rates
-A website that allows one to look up HMRC scale rates by location (country, city), and compute the maximum allowable scale payment for a specific trip (given a location, trip's arrival & departure date and time).
+A website that allows one to look up HMRC scale rates by location (country, city), and compute the maximum allowable scale rate payment for a specific trip (given a location, trip's arrival & departure date and time).

 The [official HMRC webpage](https://www.gov.uk/guidance/expenses-rates-for-employees-travelling-outside-the-uk) where you can find the rates, examples, and more information.